tushar-sharma/tushar-sharma.github.io/_posts/2023-05-30-test-containers-spring-boot-webflux.md

 }
 {% endtemplate %}

-Now, let's create an integration test that uses Testcontainers to spin up a PostgreSQL container and test our Spring Boot Reactive application.
-Create a new Java class, for example, GreetingControllerIntegrationTest, in the src/test/java directory:
+Create an integration test that uses Testcontainers to spin up a PostgreSQL container and test our Spring Boot Reactive application.
+Create a new Java class, for example, GreetingControllerIntegrationTest, in the `src/test/java` directory:

 {% template customJava.html %}
-package com.example.demo;
+package com.example.demoTestContainer;

 import org.junit.jupiter.api.Test;
 import org.springframework.beans.factory.annotation.Autowired;